gbernardojr/Cursos/DataAnalyticsGoogleCloud/Google 20h4h/Aula 1/Respostas Quiz: Making data-driven decisions using Looker.md

-# Quiz: Making data-driven decisions using Looker
+# Quiz 3: Making data-driven decisions using Looker

 ## 1.You ran a query and have results showing year-over-year sales growth.
 What type of Looker Studio visualization would be best to display the data?
 - Donut chart